zgulde/cods/docs/usage.md

 warning if they do not, but you can go ahead and create the site anyway if you are still configuring DNS, or waiting for the records to propogate.

-If the DNS records are setup, you can pass `--enable-ssl` to the `site create` command to also enable https for the site after the site is created.
+If the DNS records are setup, you can pass `--enable-https` to the `site create` command to also enable https for the site after the site is created.

 ### Reverse Proxy Sites